Trump Denies He Has Interfered in AT&T–Time Warner Merger

 Trump’s vocal criticism of CNN has hardly abated since he became president, and he has repeatedly accused the network of publishing “fake news” reports about him and his administration, and has even shared a video of himself attacking a CNN avatar on Twitter.

-On Friday, The Wall Street Journal reported that early this year senior White House adviser Jared Kushner, who is also Trump’s son-in-law, met a top executive at Time Warner to complain about CNN’s coverage of the Trump campaign.
+On Friday, The Wall Street Journal reported that, earlier this year, senior White House adviser Jared Kushner, who is also Trump’s son-in-law, met a top executive at Time Warner to complain about CNN’s coverage of the Trump campaign.
 During that meeting, Kushner told the executive, Gary Ginsberg, that CNN should fire 20 percent of its staff because they had failed to correctly analyze the campaign and predict the outcome of the election.
 Ginsberg rejected the suggestion.

 Both Delrahim — who said late last year that he didn’t see the merger “as a major antitrust problem” — and the White House have denied that Trump or White House officials have attempted to instruct or influence the DOJ’s decision regarding the merger.
 Delrahim, a Trump supporter, was recently confirmed to lead the government’s antitrust efforts after a stint as a top White House lawyer.
 DOJ officials told the Journal that plans to challenge the merger predated Delrahim’s arrival at the agency; but the Journal also reports that the government’s demands of AT&T became much more forceful following Delrahim’s confirmation, though that could be because of legitimate anti-competition fears that emerged over that short time.